-Displays all rules that will be applied by the policy.
+Field Description/Action but not these devices To add an IP address or hostname of the device, enter the Host name or IP address in the right-hand box and then click Add Exception <<.
+To remove a device, select the IP address or hostname of the device in the left-hand box and click Remove Exception.
+Policy Rules Displays all rules that will be applied by the policy.
 The policy applies all configuration rules to each saved device selected for this policy.
 Keep in mind that rules are applied in no particular order.
 The importance column displays either Informational, Low, Medium, High, or Critical.
 This indicates the non-compliance risk rating for the policy rule.
 Click the View & Edit link in the Actions column to edit the rule.

-New Rule button

-To create a new rule for this policy, click the New Rule button.
+New Rule button To create a new rule for this policy, click the New Rule button.
 The New Rule page opens.
-Refer to "New Rule Page Fields" on page 444 for information.

-Detailed Description

-Displays a detailed description of the policy.

-Field Description/Action Policy Status Click one of the following options: Active - Marks the policy active (the default). • Inactive - Deactivates the policy.
-Software Policy Fields (These fields are automatically populated when the policy is from the HP Security and Compliance Service.)
+For more information, see "New Rule Page Fields" on page 470.
+Detailed Description Displays a detailed description of the policy.
+Policy Status Click one of the following options: Active - Marks the policy active (the default).
+Inactive - Deactivates the policy.
+Software Policy Field Security and Compli ds (These fields are automatically populated when the policy is from the HPE ance Service.)
 CVE Displays the CVE (Common Vulnerabilities and Exposures) name.
 CVE is a list of standardized names for vulnerabilities and other information on security exposures.
 (For more information, refer to www.cve.mitre.org.)
 Vendor Advisory URL Displays the URL to an external reference for advisory information on a vulnerability.
 Vendor Solution URL Displays a URL to an external reference for more information on possible solutions to the vulnerability.
-Disclosure Date Displays the date when the software vulnerability was flagged in the following format: yyyy-MM-dd.
+Disclosure Date Displays the date when the software vulnerability was flagged in the following format: yyyy-MM-dd .
 Solution Displays detailed solution information.